syncfusion-content/wpf-docs/wpf/Diagram/Stencil.md

 ![Symbol](Stencil_images/imagenode.PNG)

-N> The `DataContext` of the `Symbol` will be any diagramming elements such as `NodeViewModel`, `ConnectorViewModel`, `GroupViewModel` and `SymbolViewModel`.
+N> The `DataContext` of the `Symbol` will be any diagramming elements such as `NodeViewModel,` `ConnectorViewModel,` `GroupViewModel,` and `SymbolViewModel.`

-## Group symbols into category
+## Group symbols into a category

-The symbols of the same category can be grouped using [SymbolGroupProvider](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.Stencil.SymbolGroupProvider.html).
-The `SymbolGroupProvider` groups based on the [MappingName](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.Stencil.SymbolGroupProvider.html#Syncfusion_UI_Xaml_Diagram_Stencil_SymbolGroupProvider_MappingName) property which has the name of the property whose value will be the group category.
-In the below code example, `MappingName` has value of "Key" and `SymbolGroupProvider` will create the group based on the value of the `Key` property.
-The symbols with same category name could be grouped under that category.
+The symbols of the same category can be grouped using the [SymbolGroupProvider](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.Stencil.SymbolGroupProvider.html).
+The `SymbolGroupProvider` groups based on the [MappingName](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.Stencil.SymbolGroupProvider.html#Syncfusion_UI_Xaml_Diagram_Stencil_SymbolGroupProvider_MappingName) property, which has the name of the property whose value will be in the group category.
+In the following code example, the `MappingName` has a value of "Key" and the `SymbolGroupProvider` will create the group based on the value of the `Key` property.
+The symbols with the same category name could be grouped under that category.

 {% tabs %}
 {% highlight xaml %}